Serious Sam: Kamikaze Attack!: Development and release

 Serious Sam: Kamikaze Attack! was developed by Be-Rad Entertainment, an indie game studio founded by programmer Brad Johnson.
 It was Be-Rad's second, having previously released Lame Castle.
 After Devolver Digital, the publisher of the Serious Sam series, had come across Lame Castle, the company approached Johnson, asking him to develop a game as part of the Serious Sam Indie Series.
-A triplet of spin-offs to be created by small studios to promote the impending launch of Serious Sam 3: BFE, the Indie Series also encompasses Serious Sam Double D and Serious Sam: The Random Encounter.
+A triplet of spinoffs to be created by small studios to promote the impending launch of Serious Sam 3: BFE, the Indie Series also encompasses Serious Sam Double D and Serious Sam: The Random Encounter.
 He considered this a "no-brainer" and accepted the request.
 Be-Rad decided to create an auto-running game, given the experience they had gathered with Lame Castle and because Johnson thought that such gameplay would better suit mobile phones.
 He also ruled out making a first-person shooter, as this genre was already covered by the main entries in the Serious Sam series.

 Kamikaze Attack! uses the Unity game engine.
 Johnson repurposed some code from Lame Castle, which allowed him the time to add further features and apply polish to Kamikaze Attack!.
 Its art assets were hand-drawn with colored pencils by Stephan Royer.
 Be-Rad intended to keep players engaged in their game longer than in others in the genre by putting in objectives and boss fights.
 They also implemented role-playing elements, such as character upgrades, but removed them after playtesting showed that they served no benefit.
 The studio was given substantial creative control, only receiving feedback on the visual design for Sam.
 Though production had been planned to last two months, it was finished in six.
 Kamikaze Attack! was designed to run on the Android and iOS mobile operating systems.
 A Windows Phone port was not considered because Unity did not support the platform.